BryanWZC/Exercise-Tracker-Rest-Api/README.md

 ### Description

-An exercise tracker that allows you to create a new user and submit exercise entries.
+An exercise tracker that allows you to create a new user, submit exercise entries and collect data.

 ### Usage: